billygl/XMLToQIFBatchProcessing/README.md

 # PURPOSE
 - It transforms many xml files to a file of QIF format.
-- QIF could be imported in Quicken Intuit Program
+- QIF could be imported in Quicken Intuit Program.
+- It matches the EAN codes to the products database.
+- The products match the cateegories database.

 # PREPARE
 - It uses 'boletas' folder as input data